wp-plugins/moreaboutme/readme.txt

 Tags: picture, image, about, author, widget
 Requires at least: 2.8
 Tested up to: 3.9
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Displays an AboutMe bloc, also known as a More About Me bloc, including a picture and some text.

+== Description ==

+Displays an AboutMe bloc, also known as a More About Me bloc, including a picture and some text.
 This plug-in is useful if you want to put a widget in a sidebar or footer to show a picture of your own and some descriptive text.
 Check the screenshots to see if it could fit your needs.

-== Description ==

-Displays an AboutMe bloc, including a picture and some text.

 == Installation ==